simeononsecurity/simeononsecurity.ch/content/articles/best-full-disk-encryption-solutions-windows/index.en.md

 For guidance on implementing BitLocker in the most secure manner, you can refer to the BitLocker guidance provided by the National Security Agency (NSA) on their official GitHub repository [here](https://github.com/nsacyber/BitLocker-Guidance).

-By utilizing BitLocker, Windows users can benefit from its strong encryption capabilities and seamless integration with the operating system to ensure the security of their sensitive data.
+By using BitLocker, Windows users can benefit from its strong encryption capabilities and seamless integration with the operating system to ensure the security of their sensitive data.
 ______

 ## [VeraCrypt](https://veracrypt.fr/en/Home.html)